openstack/security-doc/security-guide/source/secrets-management/barbican.rst

 --------------------

 Secret store plugins interface with secure storage systems to store the secrets within those systems.
-There are two types of secret store
+There are three types of secret store
-plugins: the KMIP plugin and the Dogtag plugin.
+plugins: the KMIP plugin, the Dogtag plugin, and the Vault plugin.

 KMIP plugin
 -----------